-The Biomedical Forensic Sciences Program Curriculum is comprised of three main topics of study:
+The 38-credit Biomedical Forensic Sciences Program curriculum is comprised of three main topics of study:

-Core courses cover essential topics in forensic sciences that provide the necessary training for students to work in a forensic laboratory.
+Core courses cover essential topics in forensic sciences that provide the necessary training for students to work in a forensic laboratory as well as independent scientific research.
 Many courses include laboratory components in which students gain hands-on experience with equipment, methods and techniques.

 In addition to the core courses, a minimum of 2 laboratory courses are required, for a total of 4 credits of laboratory.
 The BMFS program offers a variety of laboratory courses throughout the year.